Prompting Basics

 Classify these reviews as positive/negative:

-Now classify: "Best purchase I've made this year!"
+Now classify: "Best purchase I have made this year!"

 Structured Examples